The White House says it's running out of money to cover COVID tests and vaccines

 Next week, the White House says it will start to wind down a COVID-19 program that pays to test, treat and vaccinate people who don't have health insurance.

 It's one of several immediate impacts after Congress declined to add $22.5 billion in funding to a broad government spending bill passed last week.
-President Biden is expected to sign it into law later on Tuesday.
+President Biden signed the bill into law on Tuesday, hailing it as a bipartisan achievement without mentioning the lack of COVID-19 funding.

 The White House will cancel a new order for monoclonal antibodies

-Another impact: shipments of monoclonal antibody treatments to states will be cut by 30% next week, an official told reporters.
-Even after cutting back shipments, the White House expects the nation's supply of those treatments could run out as soon as May.
+The White House said it will have to cut back shipments of monoclonal antibody treatments to states by 30% next week because of the funding snafu, and said the nation's supply of those treatments could run out as soon as May.

-The Biden administration is canceling plans to buy more of the treatment next week because of the lack of funding, the official told reporters.

 And while officials say they do have enough vaccine doses available for immunocompromised people to get a fourth dose, if the rest of the population ends up needing an additional dose, they may not have the funds needed to meet the nation's needs.
 The gap in funding would be particularly severe if a vaccine-evading variant comes along and a new formulation is needed.